HTW-WI-KI-WS24/FaB-Simulated-Universe/README.md

 ## To-Do Roadmap

 - [ ] Information Adding Feature
+- [ ] Hero Chatbot for Consultation sessions: Where they talk and think about what is currently happening, what to do next, which then gets saved as special object to ChromaDB.
 - [ ] Allow User Editing of Ratings
 - [ ] Use [SelfQueryRetriever from LangChain](https://python.langchain.com/docs/integrations/retrievers/self_query/chroma_self_query) to query over the Ratings Metadatas Fields